CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/partial_results.md

 ## Service Development

 When a service produces a result it may optionally flag it as 'partial'.
-This signals to assemblyline that the service may be able to do further processing.
+This signals to Assemblyline that the service may be able to do further processing.
 A hypothetical service that expects a password to be provided might have sections that looks like this:

 ```python
 class IncompleteService(ServiceBase):